dhruvldrp9/PortFolio/README.md

 - Add new projects
 - Create blog posts
 - Add certifications
+- Add education details
 - List existing content

+All content is stored in JSON files located in `client/public/data/`.

 ## Deploying to GitHub Pages